-From the dissolution of the Austro-Hungarian Empire to the 1956 Revolution to the fall of Communism and the establishment of a modern, stable democracy, Hungarian history is both rich and varied.
+From the dissolution of the Austro-Hungarian Empire through the 1956 Revolution to the fall of Communism and the establishment of modern, stable democracy, Hungarian history has been both rich and varied.

 1869: Establishment of Consular Relations